praekelt/praekelt/docs/process.rst

 =====================

-**All** code produced in exchange for remuneration by a Praekelt company must have copyright assigned to "Praekelt Foundation" or "Praekelt Consulting" as appropriate.
+**All** code produced in exchange for remuneration by a Praekelt company must have copyright assigned to "Praekelt Consulting" as appropriate.

 All code published into open Github repositories must be licenced under the